curiosum-dev/kanta/README.md

     Kanta.Migration.up(version: 3, prefix: prefix()) # Prefix is needed if you are using multitenancy with i.e. triplex end

+  # We specify `version: 1` because we want to rollback all the way down.
   def down do
-    Kanta.Migration.down(version: 3, prefix: prefix()) # Prefix is needed if you are using multitenancy with i.e. triplex end end
+    Kanta.Migration.down(version: 1, prefix: prefix()) # Prefix is needed if you are using multitenancy with i.e. triplex end end
 ```